Introduction and Philosophy

 - If a Respondent under the age of 21 is referred to Remediation for alcohol or–in limited circumstances–drug violations, the University will provide Notice to parents or guardians.

-- Adaptable conflict resolution (ACR) processes such as mediation and facilitated dialogue allow individuals involved in a conflict to have significant influence over the resolution process and control of any outcome.
+- Alternative resolution (AR) processes such as mediation and facilitated dialogue allow individuals involved in a conflict to have significant influence over the resolution process and control of any outcome.

-- The following conditions must be met in order for an ACR process to be utilized:
+- The following conditions must be met in order for an AR process to be utilized:

-- All parties involved (i.e., complainant, respondent) in the alleged conflict agree in writing to consent to adaptable conflict resolution;
+- All parties involved (i.e., complainant, respondent) in the alleged conflict agree in writing to consent to alternative resolution;

 - The complainant and respondent are both students of the University; and